Are individual Extended Studies courses and degree programs accredited?

 Will Extended Studies courses transfer?

 Maybe.
-Because all Extended Studies credit courses are a part of degree programs approved by the Colorado Commission on Higher Education, most courses will transfer.
-However, it is always wise to check with the appropriate academic department of the college that will receive the transferred course so that you are sure if and how that course will be applied toward a degree at the receiving institution.
+It is always wise to check with the appropriate academic department of the college that will receive the transferred course so that you are sure if and how that course will be applied toward a degree at the receiving institution.

 How much do Statewide Extended Studies courses cost?